 Not on this photo: Sennheiser IE400 Pro.
 Cheaper alternative to the ProPhile 8.
 With just one dynamic driver per side Sennheiser managed to provide an astonishing sound quality.
 Biggest drawback for me is that they don’t provide big enough ear tips to close the big holes of my ear canals.
 A personal annoyance that these share with many other manufacturers.
 Why nobody makes XXL tips?

 Not on this photo (at my office desk): Sony MDR-Z7M2.
 Closed, medium impedance, medium sensitivity dynamic headphone with unusual big drivers (70 mm !).
-As I wrote in the beginning this topic is highly subjective and personal, but people will ask anyway (the very first comment on the video was exactly this), so I try to explain why this is currently my most often used headphone.
+As I wrote in the beginning this topic is highly subjective and personal, but people will ask anyway, so I try to explain why this is currently my most often used headphone.
 It simply ticks most of my boxes.
 Design, craftsmanship, manufacturing, details, material, looks – all absolutely amazing.
 Comfort level 120% with medium weight and big, soft earpads.
 Screwed cable connection with the right angle, and a very soft, not tangling and noiseless cable (eat this, Drop!).
 Nice sound with very deep bass extension.
 Highs are a bit too recessed for my geriatric ears, so I dialed in a simple PEQ correction filling up two bands (see below) where measurements show a drop.
 Perfect.
 For me.
 YMMV, of course…

 Also not on this photo: tons of other headphones that I tried over the years and especially in the time the ADI-2 Pro was developed.
 I had no reason to keep them when they did not meet my personal taste, but had passed the Extreme Power output test, and would then just lie around as dead money.